dora-rs/dora/rustdds/README.md

 * Polling using either mio-0.6 or mio-0.8.
 * Simplified DataReader `SimpleDataReader` is available.
 It supports only `.take()` calls, but should be lighter and faster than regular DataReader.
-It is designed to have just enough functionality to implement a ROS2 Subscriber.
+It is designed to have just enough functionality to implement a ROS2 Subscrber.

 This release breaks compatibility: